morganw-code/morgan-webb-portfolio/README.md

 #### Responsiveness

 My portfolio should display decently across all modern devices.
-My portfolio utilises things like flexbox to give the layout more flexibility.
+My portfolio utilises things like flexbox, wrapping, etc to give the layout more flexibility regardless of screen size.

 #### Different Versions / Branches